-Thames Valley Police Body Mass Index (BMI) Standards for Police Officers
+Thames Valley Police Body Mass Index (BMI)

 To calculate your BMI, simply divide your weight in kilograms by your height in metres squared.

 E.g. BMI = Weight (kg) / (Height (m))²

 There are a number of websites that will assist you in calculating your BMI including the NHS which has an online BMI calculator.
 You can also find online converters to help you adapt figures into metric.

 Those with very muscular or athletic body types can have a high BMI yet healthy levels of body fat.
 In these cases, a simple test can be done by our trainers to assess the amount of body fat and ensure it falls within a healthy range.

 Please seek advice from a medical practitioner before embarking on any weight loss and exercise programme.